 The I-GMAP oversees curricular, scholarly and convening activities including:

-- An interdisciplinary undergraduate minor with funded internship scholarships;
+- An interdisciplinary undergraduate minor with funded internship awards;

 - An interdisciplinary graduate certificate and a proposed professional master's degree in GMAP that will include hands-on work with prevention initiatives through a program of field placements;